ibm-cloud-architecture/governed-ml-ops/README.md

    <i> Role </i>: This step needs to be executed by `ModelOwner`.

    - 3.d.1.
 Log into Openpages as ModelOwner, navigate to the tasks section and click on the model number obtained from Model Governance Initiation module.
    - 3.d.2.
-Model Owner verifies the training data quality flag and the training data set by getting the name from OpenPages and investigating the data asset in the catalog.
+Model Owner verifies the training data quality flag and the training data set by getting the name from OpenPages and investigating the data asset in the respetive catalog by navigating to home page URL of the Cloud Pak For Data for your group.
    - 3.d.3.
 The Model Owner then updates the `Model Life Cycle Stage` to `Approved for Development` and clicks on Save.
 Then, Model owner clicks on actions on top right to `Model Development` indicating the model is Ready for development stage.
 This will move the model to `Approved for Development` stage.

 <br>